 Chimso Okoji is an associate in the litigation and enforcement practice group.
 He focuses his practice on business and securities litigation, including corporate governance and shareholder suits, deal-related litigation, securities enforcement matters, and other complex commercial disputes at the trial and appellate levels.
-In addition, Chimso has particular experience counseling clients on internal and government investigations in a wide range of subject areas.
+In addition, Chimso has considerable experience counseling clients on internal and government investigations in a wide range of subject areas.

 Chimso maintains an active pro bono practice, representing clients in the District of Columbia courts, as well as federal district courts, in various criminal and civil matters.
 Prior to law school, Chimso worked as a senior legislative assistant in the United States House of Representatives for a New York member of Congress.

-- Representing a former executive in a derivative action alleging various breaches of fiduciary duties and contract.
+- Representing a former executive in a derivative action asserting various breaches of fiduciary duties and contract.

 - Represented a chief executive officer in litigation against the SEC regarding allegations of insider trading.